0day-ci/dpdk/doc/guides/nics/virtio.rst

     which means received packets come from vEth0, and transmitted packets is sent to vEth0.

 #.
 In the guest, bind the virtio device to the uio_pci_generic kernel module and start the forwarding application.
-    When the virtio port in guest bursts rx, it is getting packets from the raw socket's receive queue.
+    When the virtio port in guest bursts Rx, it is getting packets from the raw socket's receive queue.
-    When the virtio port bursts tx, it is sending packet to the tx_q.
+    When the virtio port bursts Tx, it is sending packet to the tx_q.

     .. code-block:: console